 For the purposes of scoring Game Point, A-10 are given the following values:

 The team who have accrued a greater total from counting up the cards they have won in tricks will score one point for "Game".

 In addition, there are points for taking the Jack of trumps in a trick, and for the holders of the highest and lowest trumps dealt.
 A team also has an opportunity to score at the deal.

-Players cut to deal, and whoever gets the highest deals first.
-Deal and play are anticlockwise, and the turn to deal passes to the right after each hand.
+As it is played in England, deal and play are clockwise, and the deal proceeds to the left at the end of each hand.
+To begin, players cut to deal, and whoever gets the highest card deals first.
+After that, the deal passes to the left.
 Each player is dealt six cards, usually in batches of 3.

 When everyone has six cards, the dealer turns the next card face up, and this sets the Trump Suit.
 If this turned up card is an Ace, Six or Jack, the dealer's team immediately scores for it as follows:

-If the player on the dealer's right is happy with the Trump suit that was turned up, he says "Stand" and play begins.
-But if the player on the dealer's right would prefer a different trump suit, he says, "I beg".
+If the player on the dealer's left is happy with the Trump suit that was turned up, he says "Stand" and play begins.
+But if the player on the dealer's left would prefer a different trump suit, he says, "I beg".
 The dealer then has the option to either :

 If the dealer decides to keep the trumps as turned up, he says, "Take one" and the opponents immediately receive one point and play begins.